 Ten-year certifications are available to geriatric psychiatrists who complete fellowship programs, pass an examination and participate in continuing education programs.

 Typical fellowship programs provide training and education primarily by having fellows go on rounds with faculty to diagnose and treat patients.
 Geriatric psychiatry topics may include:

 - Theories of aging

 - Aging and dementia

 - Biologic treatment

 - Memory disorders

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) includes psychiatrists with physicians and surgeons, and has predicted a 24% job growth for the entire group from 2010 to 2020, which is faster than the average for all occupations (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted a 16% job growth for psychiatrists from 2018 to 2028, which is much faster than the average for all occupations (www.bls.gov).
 The American Association for Geriatric Psychiatry, a professional association, said there is a growing need for medical professionals to treat aging-related mental disorders (www.aagponline.org).
-The average salary for a psychiatrist was $177,520 in 2012, per the BLS.
+The average salary for a psychiatrist was $220,380 as of May 2018, per the BLS.

 Certification and Continuing Education